ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 ## Longest individual reigns

-*Note: Only reigns over 100 days after 2011-04-23 are included.
+*Note: Only reigns over 100 days are included.
 The current Rank #1 player is excluded.*

 The following is a list of how many consecutive days a player from the previous lists has held the Rank #1 spot.